 - When posture is aligned, a person appears trim and capable – as opposed to short and slouchy.

-- When you combine sculpted shoulders with properly conditioned lats (latissimus dorsi, the “wing” muscles that run along the sides of the back), it creates the illusion of a narrower waist.
+- Combining sculpted shoulders with properly conditioned lats (latissimus dorsi, the “wing” muscles that run along the sides of the back) creates the illusion of a narrower waist.